 The graduate music education program at The Ohio State University School of Music is designed for experienced teachers who wish to go further, think more deeply and become leaders in the field of music education.
 Students holding a bachelor's degree in music education are eligible to apply for the Master of Arts (MA) in music education, while those already holding both a bachelor's and a master's degree are eligible to apply to the Doctor of Philosophy (PhD) program.
 NOTE: Students with an undergraduate music degree that is not in music education are encouraged to explore our individualized Post-Baccalaureate program, which leads to teacher licensure and the ability to become a school music teacher.

 Explore the degree pages for information on the graduate admissions process and requirements.
 Applications may be considered for admission beginning in any semester; however, funding support most often is available to students matriculating in autumn.
-Financial support is available to graduate students through Graduate Teaching Associate positions and University Fellowships.
-The School of Music provides information on applying for graduate funding.
+Financial support is available to graduate students through Graduate Teaching Associateships and University Graduate Fellowships.
+The School of Music provides information on applying for graduate funding; visit Frequently Asked Questions.